 These extensive collections document all facets of San Diego history, from the personal to the political.
 Collections such as the Ephraim W. Morse Collection and George White Marston Civic Collection provide a valuable chronicle of early San Diego business and civic developments.
 Collections of diaries provide intimate glimpses into the lives of San Diego citizens and their communities, such as late nineteenth-century Chinatown resident, Ah Quin or San Diego’s first female physician, Charlotte Baker.
 Archival collections may focus on particular people, businesses, clubs, events or on specific subject matter.
 The notebooks of E.H.
 Davis are invaluable to understanding San Diego’s Native American population and backcountry, while the San Diego County Water Authority Collection details the history of local water development.
 For more information: Archival Collections.

 The Architectural Drawings Collection contains the work of more than 75 different architects including Irving J. Gill, Richard Requa, Hazel Waterman, Lillian Rice, William Templeton Johnson and Sim Bruce Richard.
 There are architectural drawings for nearly 900 projects including public and commercial buildings as well as private residences.
 The Document Archives is currently developing a Digital Architecture Collection of drawings, and invites local architects to contact us about the submission process.

 BIOGRAPHICAL & SUBJECT FILES

 The Subject Files consist of more than 1,000 folders of newspaper clippings and other documents arranged alphabetically by over 1,200 subjects.
 Search for files on associations, businesses, neighborhoods, events, communities and more.
 The Biographical Files contain over 260 binders of newspaper clippings and other documents arranged alphabetically by last name.
 They are a historically rich starting point for research on thousands of past San Diego residents.
 For more information: Biographical Files and Subject Files.

-The Research Library contains more than 2,500 reference books related to all aspects of San Diego history as well as the history of California and the Baja region, many written by local authors.
+The Research Archives contains more than 2,500 reference books related to all aspects of San Diego history as well as the history of California and the Baja region, many written by local authors.
 Categories include religion, the social and natural sciences, politics, economics, education, the military, transportation, water, arts and recreation, architecture and biography.
 The books are an excellent secondary resource providing historical context for our archival materials.
 For more information: Books.